marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

 and environment variables that influence run-time behavior.

-GNU Fortran strives to be compatible to the http://openmp.org/wp/openmp-specifications/OpenMP Application Program Interface v4.5.
+GNU Fortran strives to be compatible to the
+`OpenMP Application Program Interface v4.5 <http://openmp.org/wp/openmp-specifications/>`_.

 To enable the processing of the OpenMP directive ``!$omp`` in free-form source code; the ``c$omp``, ``*$omp`` and ``!$omp``